Thursday 4 April 2024

 I guess practice makes perfect.
 A lot has happened since my last post.
 The country has completely gone to shit since doing well at the Olympics in London.
 Helen and I have now lost BOTH parents and Freddie is in the 4th year at school (year 10 to the young ‘uns).

 I’m learning new things.
-I was frustrated to learn that I wasn’t eligible for a student loan as I already had s degree, even though I paid for it myself.
+I was frustrated to learn that I wasn’t eligible for a student loan as I already had a degree, even though I paid for it myself way back then.
 Gutted actually as I was really hoping to do Marine Biology and Oceanography in Bangor.
+My advice?
+Wait until you know what to do and don’t do ‘psychology’… it’s not even a proper science (…because you are essentially studying yourself yeah).

 Never mind… instead I am using the time instead